AGRINFO AGRINFO logo

 What is changing and why?

-The agreement includes a safeguard clause that allows the EU to reintroduce tariffs if imports cause social or economic disruption either across the EU or in any Member State.
+The agreement includes a safeguard clause that allows the EU to reintroduce tariffs if imports cause social or economic disruption either across the EU or in any EU Member State.
 Moldova has agreed to align its national rules on pesticides with EU rules by the end of 2027.

 To support the country’s trade in the context of the Ukraine war, in 2022 the EU permitted imports of all agricultural products from Moldova at zero duty, but these measures expired in July 2025.